Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: An ML-parameterization with triggering mechanism

-We use the global efficient and multi-resolution atmosphere model ARP-GEM version 2 \citep{geoffroy_global_2025} with minor modifications described below.
-The model configuration is the same as in B25 with a horizontal resolution of 55 km and 50 hybrid coordinate vertical levels, extending from the surface up to 2 hPa.
+We use the global, efficient and multi-resolution atmosphere model ARP-GEM version 2 \citep{geoffroy_global_2025} with minor modifications described below.
+The model configuration is the same as in B25 with a horizontal grid spacing of 55 km and 50 hybrid coordinate vertical levels, extending from the surface up to 2 hPa.
 The model time step is set to $\Delta t$ = 900 s.

-Some modifications have been made to the model since the study of B25, hence our results are not directly comparable with B25.
-B25 use ARP-GEM version 1.
-Here we use ARP-GEM version 2.
-Differences concern mainly the shallow convection scheme and model tuning.
-The triggering mechanism has also slightly been revised with a different formulation of entrainment in the triggering test parcel.
+Some modifications have been made to the model since the study of B25, hence our results are not directly comparable with it.
+B25 used ARP-GEM version 1, whereas here we use ARP-GEM version 2.
+The differences mainly concern the shallow convection scheme and model tuning.
+The triggering mechanism has also been slightly revised with a modified formulation of entrainment in the test updraft used to determine whether the triggering criterion is met.
 These differences are described in detail in \cite{geoffroy_global_2025}.

-The deep convection parameterization of ARP-GEM is based on \cite{Tiedtke89} revised by \cite{Bechtold2008, Bechtold2014, IFSdoc, Geoffroy_2025} and \cite{geoffroy_global_2025} and will be referred to as the Tiedtke-Bechtold scheme thereafter.
-Entrainment and detrainment rates are higher than in B25, with the coefficients $\epsilon_{up}$ and $\delta_{up}$, as defined in \cite{IFSdoc}, set to 2.0 $\cdot$ 10$^{-3}$ m$^{-1}$ and 0.8 $\cdot$ 10$^{-4}$ m$^{-1}$, respectively, instead of 1.8 $\cdot$ 10$^{-3}$ m$^{-1}$ and 0.75 $\cdot$ 10$^{-4}$ m$^{-1}$ in B25.
+The deep convection parameterization of ARP-GEM is based on \cite{Tiedtke89} revised by \cite{Bechtold2008, Bechtold2014, IFSdoc, Geoffroy_2025, geoffroy_global_2025} and will be referred to as the Tiedtke-Bechtold scheme thereafter.
 Additionally, the intensity of shallow convection is reduced by a factor of three.
-Finally, for simplicity, the shallow cloud cover is set to zero in the model version used here.
-The differences in model physics, particularly those related to deep convection, explain differences in results when replicating B25, as mentioned in Section \ref{Sec2}.\ref{SubSec2d}.
+Finally, for simplicity, the shallow convection cloud cover is here set to zero instead of being parameterized.
+The differences in model physics, particularly those related to deep convection, explain the differences in results when replicating B25, as mentioned in Section \ref{Sec2}.\ref{SubSec2d}.